 I always let my girls pick their party theme, and I try really hard to make whatever harebrained ideas they have come to life.
 (Which is fun, mostly because of the aforementioned love of a good challenge.)
 For her whole-hand birthday, Cricket declared she wanted a “Matilda and Kids Baking Championship”-themed fete.
 Good grief.

 “Matilda” was easy — we’d watched the 90s movie one million times and read most of the book as a family in the months before Cricket decided on her theme.
 I LOVE Quentin Blake’s iconic ink-art illustrations that he did for all the classic Roald Dahl books, so I sketched out and added color to some of our favorite of Blake’s illustrations to make window decals, cupcake displays and coloring sheets.
 And since my girls don’t think a party is official without a piñata (sigh), I turned an Amazon box into the actual book with his front-cover artwork with some tissue paper and festooning.
-We topped the cake with a figurine I made of Matilda and her beloved books, and then added a couple nods to the story with gummy newts (ewww) and Cheerio treat bars (like the ones Matilda learns to levitate in the movie) to the food table.
+We topped the cake with a figurine I made of Matilda and her beloved books, and then added a couple nods to the story with gummy newts (ewww) and Cheerio treat bars (like the ones Matilda learns to levitate in the movie) on the food table.
 And voila — party theme?
 Check!

 And as for “Kids Baking Championship?”
 Well, that seemed like a no-brainer as well!
 (Every party needs an activity, right?)
 Since the Shove girls are all about messy, creative, colorful, SWEET projects — and are majorly competitive — we had our own little cake decorating championship.
 I always try to make things pretty, creative and easy, so I just bought naked cakes from our grocery store along with pints of Pillsbury frosting and gave the girls as many sprinkle options as their hearts could desire.